wrathematics/linmod/README.md

 Both the R package and the standalone library require cmake, because if you so much as think the word "autotools" around me, I'll punch you in the stomach.

+Some effort has been made to make the library build with a Fortran compiler that doesn't have OpenMP support.
+I have serious doubts that it will actually work, however, and recommend you just use a remotely recent compiler instead.

+At the moment, the C compiler does not need OpenMP support, basically because I don't want to deal with headaches on the Mac.
+Over time, this will probably change (primarily affecting the R bindings); hopefully clang can get its act together by then.

+## Installation

 To install the R package, assuming you have all of the necessary system dependencies (stated above), the easiest way to build the